Polystar Resource Gallery

 What Is RCRA Hazardous Waste?

 The Resource Conservation and Recovery Act (RCRA) defines hazardous waste under RCRA in Title 40 CFR 216.
 Hazardous waste is divided into two categories: characteristic wastes and listed wastes.
-There is no regularly updated list of hazardous wastes, as the hazardous waste determination process involves many steps.
+There is no regularly updated list of hazardous wastes, as the secondary containment for hazardous waste determination process involves many steps.
 However, facilities can ask questions to classify waste:

 • Is the waste a solid waste?